buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcGeometricRepresentationSubContext.md

 > NOTE&nbsp; If the _IfcShapeRepresentation_ using this sub context has_IfcStyledItem_'s assigned to the _Items_, the presentation style information (e.g. _IfcCurveStyle_, _IfcTextStyle_) associated with the _IfcStyledItem_ is given in target plot dimensions.
 For example, a line thickness (_IfcCurveStyle.CurveWidth_) is given by a thickness measure relating to the thickness for a plot within the (range of) target scale.

 Each _IfcProduct_ can then have several instances of subtypes of _IfcRepresentation_, each being assigned to a different _IfcGeometricRepresentationSubContext_).
-The applicable values for the inherited _ContextIdentifier_ attribute shall be identical to the _RepresentationIdentifier_ attrubute defined at _IfcShapeRepresentation_.
+The applicable values for the inherited _ContextIdentifier_ attribute shall be identical to the _RepresentationIdentifier_ attribute defined at _IfcShapeRepresentation_.

 > NOTE&nbsp; The provision of a model view (_IfcGeometricRepresentationContext.ContextType_ = 'Model') is mandatory.
 Instances of _IfcGeometricRepresentationSubContext_ relate to it as its _ParentContext_.